diegotty/obsidian_vault/year 3, semester 1/multicore/04 - parallel design patterns.md

 ---
 related to:
 created: 2025-03-02T17:41
-updated: 2025-10-22T14:36
+updated: 2025-10-28T10:13
 completed: false
 ---
 # parallel program structure patterns
 we can distinguish the *parallel program structure patterns* into two major categories:
 ## GPLS
-or **globally parallel, locally sequential**, it means that the application is able to *perform multiple tasks concurrently*, with each task running sequentially patterns that fall into this category are:
+or **globally parallel, locally sequential**, it means that the application is able to *perform multiple tasks concurrently*, with each task running sequentially. patterns that fall into this category are:
 ###  SPMD
 SPMD keeps all the application logic in a single program, and its structure typically involves: